satzlich/swift-rohan/RohanHelp/markdown/replacement-rules.md

 |  29 | `Theta␣` | `\Theta`    | $\Theta$ |
 |  30 |    `Xi␣` | `\Xi`       | $\Xi$    |

-For epsilon, we give shortcuts for both the normal and variant forms.
+For epsilon, we provide shortcuts for both the standard and variant forms.

 |  \# | Pattern | Replacement   | Look          |
 | --: | ------: | :------------ | :------------ |